Children being greeted by proffessor and student at UMF child care center

 The UMF Center for Assistive Technology is the only public or private university-based assistive technology lending and demonstration center in Maine.

-Here, you’ll have full access to specialized on-campus education-focused resources such as UMF’s Children’s Programs and our Spenciner Curriculum Materials Center, which includes assistive technology resources, children’s literature, and early childhood curricula materials.
+Assistive Technology is any device or product that makes it easier for someone with a disability to live more independently.
+Here, you’ll have full access to specialized on-campus education-focused resources such as UMF’s Children’s Programs and our Spenciner Curriculum Materials Center, which includes assistive technology resources, children’s literature, and early childhood curricula.

 Kimberly Collins, 2022 National Milken Educator Award winner.
-She is a 2009 UMF graduate and educator at Virginia Beach Middle School in Virginia.
+She is a 2009 graduate and educator at Virginia Beach Middle School in Virginia.

 The Best Teachers Start at Farmington